-3. CONCLUSION & FUTURE WORK
+III.
+CONCLUSION & FUTURE WORK

-In this work, we introduced honey onions (HOnions), a framework for methodically estimating and identifying Tor HSDir nodes that are snooping on hidden services they are hosting.
+In this work, we introduced honey onions (HOnions), a framework [3] for methodically estimating and identifying Tor HSDir nodes that are snooping on hidden services they are hosting.
 We propose algorithms to both estimate the number of snooping HSDirs and identify them.
-Our experimental results indicate that during the period of the study (72) days) at least 110 such nodes were snooping information about hidden services they host.
-Based on our observations not all snooping HSDirs operate with the same level of sophistication.
-For example, some do not visit the hosted honions immediately to avoid detection by daily honions, our weekly and monthly honions can detect them.
-We believe that behavior of the snoopers can be modeled and studied in more detail.
-Furthermore, we reveal that more than half of them were hosted on cloud infrastructure making it difficult to detect malicious Tor nodes.
-Furthermore, cloud providers such as Vultr, even accepts payments in the form of bitcoins, which prevents the traceback and identification of misbehaving entities.
+Our experimental results indicate that during the period of the study (72 days) at least 110 such nodes were snooping information about hidden services they host.
+Furthermore, we observer that not all snooping HSDirs operate with the same level of sophistication and intensity.
+For example the less sophisticated snoopers visit the honions shortly after hosting them (less than 24 hours), while the more sophisticated snooping HSDirs delay their visits to avoid detection and frame their neighboring relays.
+We believe that behavior of the snoopers can be modeled and studied in more detail using a game theoretic framework.
+Additionally, we reveal that more than half of them were hosted on cloud infrastructure making it difficult to detect malicious Tor nodes.
+Specially some cloud providers such as Vultr, even accepts payments in the form of bitcoins, which prevents the traceback and identification of misbehaving entities.
+It is noteworthy that the current proposals [4] for the next generation of hidden services would improve their privacy and security.